 Master of None- Denise’s episode, Television series

 If you’re not watching Master of None on Netflix I feel sad for you.
-Asiz Ansari’s show, loosely-based on his life, is funny and sweet.
+Asiz Ansari’s show, loosely-based on his life, is funny and silly and original.
 Ansari is from the Amy Poehler school of comedy, mostly sweet, but not afraid to call people on their shit without being a giant asshole.
 The shit Ansari calls is mostly racism, which he does firmly but funnily.

 One of my favourite characters in this show is the snarky, queer, dry-as-a-bone character of Denise, Dev’s friend.
 We didn’t see much of Denise in Season two, but that was made up for in episode eight (What I love about Master of None is it will move from it’s main character and focus on other people’s stories, whether it be one of the established secondary characters, or someone else entirely).

 In this case the episode took us back in time through decades of Denise’s family Thankgivings at her house in order to tell the story of her coming out, and the way her family dealt with it.
 This episode told a nuanced story about what it was like to be a young gay woman in a contemporary black family.
 We don’t get a lot of them.
 And this one was both hilarious and sad at times.